EyasuTeshome/shifttracker/job-search/JSR-step-5-submit-your-job-application.md

 Once you send a job application, you need to wait for a response for at least a week.
 If you don’t get one, you may follow up with a message as described in this lesson.

-To track the applications you have submitted and know when you sent them, it’s important to use your Huntr board.
-So don’t forget to update your Huntr every time you send an application.
+To track the applications you have submitted and know when you sent them, it’s important to use your personal spreadsheet (you can duplicate [Job Application Tracking Sheet]((https://docs.google.com/spreadsheets/d/1dc-U5o5XeJh7IndAUbw_yyyxbi6Vm7ddzveB5jDoC7w/edit#gid=815296917) and save it for your records).
+So don’t forget to update your list every time you send an application.
 Make it a habit to do it immediately so you don’t forget.

-Also Microverse will use the information in your Huntr board to identify your progress in your job search and to assign you Micro points.
-You will see the number of weekly applications submitted in your Progress View Page in the Student Dashboard.

 ## Exercise